cs107e/cs107e.github.io/labs/lab2/lab.md

 You may need to pull from the `cs107e/courseware` repository to get the latest code.
 There are four sub-directories, `blink`, `simple`, `volatile`, and `opt`.
-Make a working copy of these three directories and proceed.
+Make a working copy of these four directories and proceed.

 ### Lab exercises